-Based on the OPA evaluations summarized above and information and analyses presented in this RP/EA, the FL TIG proposes to proceed with the 24 preferred alternatives (identified as 'Preferred' in Table 2-2).
-At this time, the FL TIG does not intend to proceed further with the remaining eight alternatives.
-Projects not identified as preferred in this RP/EA or not selected for implementation in the Final RP/EA can be considered for evaluation in future restoration plans.
+Based on the OPA evaluations summarized above and information and analyses presented in this RP/EA, the FL TIG selected the 23 preferred alternatives for implementation at this time (identified as 'Preferred' in Table 2-1).
+At this time, the FL TIG does not intend to proceed further with the remaining nine alternatives.
+Projects not identified as preferred or not selected for implementation in this RP/EA can be considered for evaluation in future restoration plans.